KristinaSlBorisova/BudTechnicalTask/README.md

 # Bud Technical Task

-Project that implements a simple transaction list applications presented in UITableView with image title and subtitle.
+Project that implements a simple transaction list applications presented in UITableView with image, title, subtitle, amout and category.

 # Development

+## Note
+I have changed the url from http://www.mocky.io/v2/5b33bdb43200008f0ad1e256 to --->  https://www.mocky.io/v2/5b33bdb43200008f0ad1e256 as it's supported.
+Alternately I could have added the url in the Info.plist file under the key NSExceptionAllowsInsecureHTTPLoads.

 ## Coordinators
 The application navigation is handled by coordinator.

 ## Categories

-UIImageView extention that downloads and cash an image from URL, or cancel the request.
+UIImageView extension that downloads and cash an image from URL, or cancel the request.

 ## API
  The API layer is presented of two classes - Server.swift (containing the base url) and TransactionAPIManager.swift (making the url request and handling the data).